 The "spares purchased" part of the fleet provides some self-insurance for repairs and write-offs.

-Cars may send a 1K of TCP data to report their status every 10 sec, and another 1K for events such as pick-ups and set-downs.
+Cars may send a 4K of TCP data to report their status every 5 seconds, and another 100K for events such as pick-ups and set-downs.
 Bulk data (video? software updates?) can be transferred using wifi during charging.
-So, mobile data requirements may be 24*60*6 1K status packets plus ~50 1K event packets = max 10MB/day.
-Assuming a commercial plan charging 5c/MB (eg, ALDI mobile on the Telstra network), that's max $200/year.
+So, daily mobile data requirements may be 24*60*12 4K status packets plus ~80 100K event packets = max 100MB/day.
+Assuming a commercial plan charging $1/GB, that's max $50/year.

 The default is 4.

-The Nissan Leaf transports 5 adults, but it is assumed paying passengers would rather wait a minute or two for an empty car than be stuck in the middle of the "back" seat.
-The Smart ED transports 2 adults.
+The Tesla Model 3 transports 5 adults, but it is assumed paying passengers would rather wait a minute or two for an empty car than be stuck in the middle of the "back" seat.

 The current model tries to share cars between passengers starting from the same suburb and travelling to the same suburb or a destination that requires only a small extra travelling time for any passengers.
-For the "low" and "medium" usage models, car sharing is rarely possible because the journey volumes are low and the likelihood of passengers being able to share cars is low.
-For the "high" usage models, car sharing is only likely to be used in peak hours.
-Most of the time, a single passenger is effectively booking a "car", not a seat.
+For simulations with low numbers of journeys, car sharing is rarely possible because the likelihood of passengers being able to share cars is low.
+For the "high" journey models, car sharing is only used in peak hours.
+Outside peak periods, a journey request is always effectively booking a "car", not a seat.

-In off-peak periods, cars, not seats are booked.
-That is, a family of 4 (or 5) going to the movies, or 2 friends going home together after dinner, or a single person going to start their late shift all pay the same rates (a total of $2.87 for a average 13.4km trip using default flag fall and per km rate).
-During peak periods, some trips will be shared, but perhaps a premium could be paid by passengers who did not want to share, or wanted to book a car not a seat (for example, when travelling with their children).
+That is, a family of 4 (or 5) going to the movies, or 2 friends going home together after dinner, or a single person going to start their late shift all pay the same rates.
+During peak periods, many trips will be shared, but perhaps a premium could be paid by passengers who did not want to share, or wanted to book a car not a seat (for example, when travelling with their children).
 However, many peak-period trips are not candidates for sharing.
 For example, the fleet management system is keen to return an excess of cars accumulating at town centres back to suburbs during the morning peak period: at such times, trips from town centres to suburbs can be booked without sharing.
 Similarly, most suburb-to-suburb trips will not be shared.

 The default is 5%.